angulardart/site-angulardart/src/_articles/low-level-html/embedding-in-html.md

 script per document rule.
-For example, the [Polymer Dart](https://github.com/dart-lang/polymer-dart/wiki) framework uses HTML imports to allow developers to include HTML components into a Dart application.
-Dart scripts in imported HTML documents are injected into the main application.
+For example, the [Polymer Dart](https://github.com/dart-lang/polymer-dart/wiki) framework uses HTML imports to allow developers to include HTML components into a Dart app.
+Dart scripts in imported HTML documents are injected into the main app.
 See the [Polymer Dart documentation](https://github.com/dart-lang/polymer-dart/wiki) for more details.

 ### Execution timing